jaldhar/100-days-of-code/log.md

 Hooray got the radial progress bar  working.
 I made a few more cosmetic changes.
 I used Comic Sans!
-(Though as a respectable web designer I only used it as a a fallback for Brush Script MT so don't drum me out of polite society yet.)
+(Though as a respectable web designer I only used it as a a fallback for Brush Script MT so don't drum me out of polite society just yet.)
 I feel comfortable submitting this but I shall wait one more day to see if I can get some critique from freecodecampers.

 As I was researching my radial progress problem, I came across [a stackexchange entry](https://codegolf.stackexchange.com/questions/121921/make-a-interpreter.)